kutluhana/Leetcode/README.md

 206. Reverse Linked List -> solved ✓
 24. Swap Nodes in Pairs -> solved ✓
 2130.
 Maximum Twin Sum of a Linked List -> solved ✓
+20. Valid Parentheses -> you need to solve it again!
+1047.
+Remove All Adjacent Duplicates In String -> solved ✓